- Barcelona shore excursion

 - Walking tour of Barcelona's Gothic Quarter

-- Free port pickup and drop-off
+- Free port pickup

 - English-speaking tour guide